bitrise-io/devcenter/_articles/en/builds/builds-index.md

 On the **Builds** page, you can track the current status of all your builds.
 There are five different build statuses:

 - **Waiting for worker**: When a build is triggered, Bitrise creates a virtual machine to run it.
 If computing resources aren't immediately available, the build is placed in a queue and the **Waiting for worker** status is displayed.
+- **Initializing**: The worker assigned to create the virtual machine is processing the build request.
 - **Running**: Once a virtual machine is ready to go, the build starts running.
 This means that Bitrise is executing all the Steps defined in your Workflow.
-- **Aborted**: A build can be aborted manually by the user, or automatically either by the [Rolling builds feature](/builds/rolling-builds/ or because your build time has run out.
+- **Aborted**: A build can be aborted manually by the user, or automatically either by the [Rolling builds feature](/builds/rolling-builds/) or because your build time has run out.
 - **Failed**: In most cases, a build fails if any of the Steps fails.
 There are exceptions, such as the [caching Steps](/builds/caching/about-caching-index/), and you can [mark Steps as skippable](https://support.bitrise.io/hc/en-us/articles/4405252562577) which means even if they fail, the build will keep running.
 - **Success**: If Bitrise successfully executes all Steps that aren't marked as skippable, the build is marked as successful.